EveTLynn/Data-Science-Projects/Quatium-Retails-Analytics-Job-Simulation/README.md

 - Deep dive into customer segments – define your recommendation from insights, determine which segments we should be targeting, if packet sizes are relative and form an overall conclusion based on your analysis.

 ### 1.2 Key findings
+Sales plummeted in mid-August 2018 and mid-June 2019.
+Sales peaked for a short period before Christmas and there was no sale on the 25th of December.
+This may due to shops were closed on Christmas day.

 ![Total Sales of all store over one year](https://github.com/EveTLynn/Data-Science-Projects/blob/main/Quatium-Retails-Analytics-Job-Simulation/total%20sales%20line%20plot.png)

+Older customers spend more on chips with roughly 60% of sales.
+Mainstream type take up the largest proportion with nearly 40% of overall sales.

 ![Sales pie chart]()

+- For the Young Singles/Couples, Midage Singles/Couples and Retirees: Mainstream type is the majority.
+- Young Families amd Older Families seemed to prefer to be on budget.
+OLDER SINGLES/COUPLES have pretty the same sales regardless of member type.
+- Budget Older Families, Mainstream Retirees, Mainstream Young Singles/Couples are 3 group with the most sale

 ![Sales bar chart]()

+Kettle wins by a big margin as customer's favorites chips.
+Doritos, Smiths and Pringles also had good sales.
+The company maybe should concentrate more on these product and drop other low-sale one such as Burger, French, Sunbites, Cheetos and CCs.

 ![Brand bar chart]()